 Psychological conditions: (ex) Depression, phobias, anxiety, nervousness, addictions, SAD, stress, sleep disorders.

 Cardiovascular conditions: (ex) Blood pressure, poor circulation, fluid retention, chest pain.

 How does Acupuncture work?

-Acupuncture works through stimulation of the nervous system.
-When a needle is inserted below the dermis, there are many nerve structures that are affected in that local tissue level.
+Acupuncture works through the stimulation of the nervous system.
+When a needle is inserted below the dermis, there are many nerve structures that are affected at that local tissue level.
 When these nerves are stimulated, those ‘signals’ travel up to the brain.
-The brain then ‘processes’ those signals and stimulates the release of many different biochemical: like endorphins, serotonin, dopamine, etc.
+The brain then ‘processes’ those signals and stimulates the release of many different biochemicals: like endorphins, serotonin, dopamine, etc.

 The stimulation of nerves results in endogenous pain control, meaning that they tap into your body’s own pharmacy, and modulate the release of pain-relieving and anti-inflammatory chemicals.
 They stimulate local tissue healing responses that speed up the healing response and improve the quality of the way the body heals the tissue.
 They improve your mood, largely due to the stimulation of the release of hormones like serotonin, which will also therefore potentially improve symptoms of depression and anxiety.

 More and more third party insurance companies and WSIB (Worker Safety & Insurance Board) are recognizing the effectiveness of acupuncture, enabling patient treatments to be billable under most health and wellness plans.